SpLDs: A teacher's guide

 Specific Learning Difficulties Map

-What are the symptoms of an SpLD?
+What are the warning signs of SpLD in students?

 There are many different symptoms of SpLD.
 But keep in mind that you have to deal with the pupil as an individual person.
 Not all of these symptoms must be present; it depends on which SpLD type the pupil has.